knative/func/docs/commands.md

 ## `deploy`

 Deploys the Function project in the current directory.
 The user may specify a path to the project directory as a flag.
 Reads the `.faas.yaml` configuration file to determine the image name.
 Derives the service name from the project name.
 There is no command line option to specify the image name, although this can be changed in `.faas.yaml`.
 There is no mechanism by which the user can specify the service name.
+The user must have already built an image for this function using `faas deploy` or they will encounter an error.

-By default, the image is deployed to the namespace corresponding to the value specified in `.faas.yaml`, or if unset to the currently active Kubernetes namespace.
-This can be changed with a command line flag.
-If changed, this value will be persisted in `.faas.yaml`.
+The namespace defaults to the value in `.faas.yaml` or the namespace currently active in the user's Kubernetes configuration.
+The namespace may be specified on the command line, and if so this will overwrite the value in `.faas.yaml`.

 Similar `kn` command: `kn service create NAME --image IMAGE [flags]`.
 This command allows a user to deploy a Knative Service by specifying an image, typically one hosted on a public container registry such as docker.io.
 The deployment options which the `kn` command affords the user are quite broad.
 The `kn` command in this case is quite effective for a power user.
 The `faas deploy` command has a similar end result, but is definitely easier for a user just getting started to be successful with.